HAZMIN Center Manager

 What’s the difference between HM and HW?
 HM is unused material deemed potentially hazardous to human health or the environment if improperly used or handled, such as unused paint or pesticides.
 HW is used or expired HM, or used material that has become hazardous as a result of the process from which it came, such as used paint thinner, solvents, or dead alkaline batteries.
 Storage and handling requirements are significantly different for HM and HW.

 The MCBH facility for procuring and distributing HM to work centers is called the HAZMIN Center.
 A separate facility called the Base Hazardous Waste Accumulation Site (BHWAS) is utilized to accumulate HW.
-Refer to the BHWAS Hazardous Waste Brochure for a more detailed description of operations at this facility, as well as information about the Family Housing Self Help store’s "Swap Table" located in Building 1505 (phone: 257-1222).

 The goal of the HAZMIN Center is to consolidate HM basewide in order to improve inventory control and reduce operating costs.
 By centralizing the procurement and storage of HM, significant savings have been achieved by eliminating wasteful purchasing and distribution practices, and by minimizing disposal costs.
 Unused or extra HM that work centers have on hand at the completion of a project can be turned in to the HAZMIN Center and reissued to another work center, free of charge.